maxjiang216/maxjiang216.github.io/_posts/2024-08-28-mystery-of-inflation.md

 # Resources

 For good Austrian School treatments of monetary economics and the need for sound money, I recommend the following books:
  - [The Bitcoin Standard](cryptache.ro/wp-content/uploads/2021/04/The-Bitcoin-Standard-The-Decentralized-Alternative-to-Central-Banking-PDF-Room.pdf) by Saifedean Ammous.
-This is the best-selling book about Bitcoin, written by Austriain economist Saifedean Ammous.
+This is the best-selling book about Bitcoin, written by Austrian economist Saifedean Ammous.
  - [What has Government Done to Our Money?](mises.org/library/book/what-has-government-done-our-money) by Murray Rothbard.
 One of the most influential Austrian economists of the 20th century, Murray Rothbard, gives a summary of how government has created the destructive fiat money regime we use today.